-Before applying tennis court coatings, mask the boundary lines with 2" masking tape.
-This will speed the coating process, as brushes will not be necessary to trim large areas.
+Before applying Duracourt, mask the boundary lines with 2" masking tape.
+This will speed the coating process, as brushes will not be necessary to trim large areas

-Coat the inbounds playing area.
-We recommend using an 18" roller cover with a 1/2" nap.
-The roller frame should be equipped with a 4' extension handle to speed the coating process.
+Coat the inbounds playing area first.
+We recommend using an 18" roller cover with a ½" nap.
+The roller frame should be equipped with a 4' – 5' extension handle to speed the coating process.
 Finish by coating the out-of-bounds area.

-For greater ease of application, you should thin Duracourt coatings 10% with water.
-Stir thoroughly and pour out about 1/2 gallon on the surface.
+For greater ease of application, thin Duracourt coatings 10% with water.
+Stir thoroughly and pour out about ½ gallon onto the surface.
 Spread the coating liberally on the surface with the roller making sure not to spread it out too thin.